 WooCommerce is SEO friendly out of the box.
 However, you have to do a lot of work to fully optimize a WooCommerce store for search engines in terms of site structure, products and category pages, tags, and many more.
 You can use a great variety of extensions to leverage your SEO strategies.

 Magento offers advanced SEO tools.
 Rich snippets on the Magento 2 catalog pages make your product data much easier to crawl by search engines.
 With Magento, you can easily rewrite URLs, generate meta descriptions, optimize images, or integrate your store with Google Sitemap.
-If you want to boost your store’s organic ranking, check out our Magento 2 SEO guide.

 When customers buy products from your stores, they need to fill in sensitive information such as card numbers, email, and more.
 That’s such information that you want no one else to find it out, so selecting a secure ecommerce solution is vital.
 We recommend you to make sure that the platform performs regular security updates that shows that the development team is working hard on improving security.